 To provide late-night refreshments, regulated entertainment and/or sell alcohol you need a licence.
 If your premises sells alcohol you are also required to have a Designated Premises Supervisor who must hold a Personal Licence.

-If you do not correctly complete the advertisement requirements specified within Licensing Act 2003 for the application then application process must re-start, this will incur an additional application fee based upon the rateable value of the premises.
+If you do not correctly complete the advertisement requirements specified within the Licensing Act 2003 for the application then the application process must re-start, including a further payment of the application fee.

 Applications made in person must be done by appointment only at one of the Council's Contact Centres.
 To make an appointment please call Cheshire East Customer Services on 0300 123 5015.
 Cheques must be made payable to ‘Cheshire East Council’